-4.21 It is stated here that the location of the Exchange Land was determined following the evaluation of land adjacent to the recreation ground.
-However, we have seen no evidence that such an assessment did take place and there is no reference in the application or CPO documents to the scope and finding of any such assessment.
-In addition, despite a written request from Squires Patton Boggs, the Council has provided no information as to what alternatives were considered.

-- 4.22 Even on the basis of this response however, it seems that the key criteria that the Council considers appropriate for any decision making process are proximity and whether or not the land in question is "in use".
-However even these "reasons" do not stand up to scrutiny. - 4.23 In terms of proximity to the active recreational facilities which are to be retained on the Recreation Ground, and any informal recreational use of the Order Land in connection with or conjunction with those activities, it is clear that the proposed Exchange Land is unsuitable by virtue of it being located on the other side of a major road and that land to the west of the recreational ground would be preferable as Exchange Land.
-However, this has been ruled out as it is "in use" and, hence, possibly perceived to be more expensive for the Council to acquire.
+- 4.15 The location of the Exchange Land was determined following the evaluation of land adjacent to the recreation ground.
+No evidence that such an assessment did take place and there is no reference in the application or CPO documents to the scope and finding of any such assessment.
+Despite a written request from Squires Patton Boggs, the Council has provided no information as to what alternatives were considered. - 4.16 In terms of proximity to the active recreational facilities which are to be retained on the Recreation Ground, and any informal recreational use of the Order Land in connection with or conjunction with those activities, it is clear that the proposed Exchange Land is unsuitable by virtue of it being located on the other side of a major road and that land to the west of the recreational ground would be preferable as Exchange Land.